Northeastern-Electric-Racing/Odysseus/README.md

 Code for Wireless22A project.

 ## Siren
 Siren is our [pub/sub](https://www.stackpath.com/edge-academy/what-is-pub-sub-messaging/) server that uses the WebSocket protocol to send telemetry data from the car.
-Siren is built off of the (bun framework|https://bun.sh/), which is a JavaScript framework that has the capability to host extremely fast WebSocket servers using pub/sub messaging.
+Siren is built off of the [bun framework](https://bun.sh/), which is a JavaScript framework that has the capability to host extremely fast WebSocket servers using pub/sub messaging.

 ### About WebSockets
 For information about WebSockets, check out [this confluence page](https://nerdocs.atlassian.net/wiki/spaces/NER/pages/161972226/WebSocket+Basics) about WebSocket basics.